JeroenDeDauw/BatchingIterator/README.md

 [![Latest Stable Version](https://poser.pugx.org/jeroen-de-dauw/batching-iterator/version.png)](https://packagist.org/packages/jeroen-de-dauw/batching-iterator)
 [![Download count](https://poser.pugx.org/jeroen-de-dauw/batching-iterator/d/total.png)](https://packagist.org/packages/jeroen-de-dauw/batching-iterator)

-Iterator that batches requests for additional values.
+Small library provinding an `Iterator` that batches requests for additional values.
 This is useful as a foundation for iterators over data that is in an expensive to access location, such as a database or a web API.

+## Class overview

+Core interface:

+* `BatchingIterator` - iterator that batches requests via a `BatchingFetcher`
+* `BatchingFetcher` - interface with `fetchNext` method.
+You will likely need to create an implementation

+Utilities:

+* `MultipleBatchingFetcher` - combines a number of `BatchingFetcher` instances into one
+* `InMemoryBatchingFetcher` - adapts an `array` to the `BatchingFetcher` interface
+* `InMemoryBatchingFetcher` - adapts an `Iterator` to the `BatchingFetcher` interface

 ## Usage